Sunday Services

 You will find video archives of past Sunday Services on our main Facebook page, Unity Spiritual Center Westlake, and our YouTube page.

 Our Sunday Service runs live on Facebook, starting at about 9:50.
-After that it can be found by scrolling down to the date or entering "Sunday Service" In the search bar at the top of the page.
-Visit our Facebook page.
-Please note, starting in July 2025 Facebook live videos will no longer be archived on this platform.
+After that, it can be found by scrolling down to the date or entering "Sunday Service" In the search bar at the top of the page.
+Visit our Facebook pagePlease note that starting in July 2025, Facebook is rolling out changes to its storage policy for Facebook Live videos.
+As part of this transition, Facebook Live videos older than 30 days will be deleted.

 Our Sunday Service archives do not appear immediately on YouTube.
 The archives usually appear on our YouTube page on Monday and are in date order.
 Enter "Unity Spiritual Center Westlake" in the search bar at the top of YouTube.com.
 Visit our YouTube Page.